-To refer a student for Mental Health Counseling Services, please instruct the student to complete a Mental Health Counseling Request form located in the Student Health Center.
-A Mental Health Counseling Services provider will contact the student within 48 business hours.
+To refer a student for Mental Health Counseling Services, please instruct the student to complete a "Mental Health Counseling Appointment Request" form located in the Student Health Center.
+Placing the initiative on the student to seek for an appointment increases his/her personal responsibility and commitment for counseling treatment.
+A Mental Health Counseling Services provider will conduct the initial screening with the student within 48 business hours.